 Christmas is our biggest celebration, but its roots are no more American than Easter or Halloween.
-While these holidays are steeped in traditions, they don’t have the original bang of the Fourth of July.
+These holidays are steeped in traditions, but they don’t have the original bang of the Fourth of July.
 It started with our Declaration of Independence, and we’ve been lighting up the skies ever since.

 We gratefully embrace the history of holidays that predate our young country and our lives are richer for their celebrations.
 Still, the most unusual days on the calendar hold an undeniable appeal because they truly belong to us.

-There’s always more to the story and traditional tales don’t always satisfy our curiosities or delight our imaginations.
+There’s always more to the story.
+Traditional tales don’t always satisfy our curiosities or delight our imaginations.
 History is more than an accumulation of facts, and our cultural richness is more than an assemblage of our varied backgrounds.